-- The IRS changed the regulations regarding how mass transit commuter expenses can be reimbursed through the BVEA.
-The only method of reimbursement is by using the debit card to pay the transit vendor directly.
+- IRS regulations state that the only method of reimbursement for mass transit commuter expenses is by using the debit card to pay the transit vendor directly.
 Reimbursement requests by paper, online, or mobile app will not be processed for commuter mass transit expenses. - The Beniversal Card is a Prepaid Mastercard that will be loaded with your Bus Pass/Vanpool Expense Account (BVEA) contributions after each paycheck.
 The Beniversal Card is accepted at qualified merchants who accept the Debit Mastercard. - To use the Beniversal Card for bus pass or light rail expenses, you present the card as your method of payment at the transit station or transit service center, or use it online at the transit provider's website, or transit provider's mobile app.
 If asked at the point of the transaction whether to process your transaction as a debit or credit, respond "credit." - You will not need to provide documentation for bus and light rail purchases following the use of the card for these purchases.